Design How-To: Cropping Photos for Impact

 We've posted this story as a PDF file.
 All you do is click this link "Crop Dramatically for Emphasis" to open the PDF file in your Web browser.
 You can also download the PDF to your machine for later viewing.

-To open the PDF, you'll need Adobe Acrobat (5 or higher) or Adobe Reader, which you can download here:
+To open the PDF, you’ll need Adobe Acrobat (5 or higher) or the free

 To learn how to configure your browser for viewing PDF files, see the Adobe Reader tech support page.